-For example, the house selling down the street at a 6% commission rate might have the advantage of a 3-D video tour, dozens of professionally shot photos, social media promotions, and frequent communications from the agent.
+For example, the house selling down the street at a 6% commission rate might have the advantage of a 3-D video tour, professional staging, dozens of professionally shot photos, social media promotions, and frequent communications from the agent.
 As a result, it could end up selling for a higher amount that could exceed what you would have saved with the discounted commission.

 What are the risks of using a 2% commission agent?

-Quality, cost, and speed — these are the top criteria people consider as they make their spending decisions.
-The general rule is you can’t have it all.
-So if you prioritize a lower commission fee in your agent search, how will your quality and speed be affected?
-Here are the top risks to consider in working with a 2% commission agent:
+Quality, cost, and speed are the top criteria people consider as they make their spending decisions.
+The general rule is you can’t have all three.
+Although there are exceptions to this rule, typically you sacrifice one for the other.
+When you opt for cheap or fast, you don’t always get quality.
+So if you prioritize a lower commission fee in your agent search, quality and speed could be affected.

-You lose in negotiations:
+You lose in negotiations

-Mario Avalos, also a top real estate agent in Miami-Dade, sees a sprinkling of 2% commission agents in his market.
+Avalos sees a sprinkling of 2% commission agents in his market.
 In his experience, any agent charging 2% will likely lack the negotiation skills that full-priced agents have.

-If you want an agent who is laser-focused on selling your house, can offer personalized service and quick responses, and can afford to invest in the “bells and whistles” when marketing your home, you’ll likely be disappointed by what you’ll get in exchange for the 2% commission.
+If you want an agent who is laser-focused on selling your house, can offer personalized service and quick responses, and can afford to invest in the “bells and whistles” when marketing your home, you may be disappointed by what you’ll get in exchange for the 2% commission.

-You undersell your home:
+You undersell your home

 According to our home sales database, the top 5% of agents sell homes for as much as 10% more than the average real estate agent.
 A top performer is going to be in tune with what local buyers seek and how to make your home irresistible to them.
-They’ll also bring hyper-local expertise to more effectively market nearby walking trails, coffeeshops, or neighborhood amenities.
+They’ll also bring hyper-local expertise to more effectively market nearby walking trails, coffee shops, or neighborhood amenities.
 When buyers ask about crime and school districts, a top agent will point them to the right resources to get the information they need.